HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/Invoke-WDACSimulation.md

 ## Description

-This cmdlet allows you to simulate a WDAC (App Control for Business) policy deployment.
-Simply select folders or files and a policy XML file, it will show you whether the selected files would be allowed or blocked by your WDAC policy if it was actually deployed on a system and those files were run.
+This cmdlet allows you to simulate an App Control for Business policy deployment.
+Simply select folders or files and a policy XML file, it will show you whether the selected files would be allowed or blocked by your App Control policy if it was actually deployed on a system and those files were run.

 <br>

 ## Supported Levels and SpecificFileNameLevel Options

-* The WDAC Simulation engine **supports** the following [levels](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDAC-Rule-Levels-Comparison-and-Guide):
+* The App Control Simulation engine **supports** the following [levels](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDAC-Rule-Levels-Comparison-and-Guide):

   * WHQLFilePublisher
   * WHQLPublisher